Peter-Thibodeau/salary_survey/salary-survey-intro.md

 - years_exp_in_field:  use as is
 - education:  use as is
 - gender:  use as is
-- race: has forty eight unique values, many of them are similar, can be consolidated into six values
+- race: has forty-eight unique values, many of which are similar, and can be consolidated into six values

 # Data Cleaning
 - Remove leading and trailing spaces.
 - Remove duplicate records.
-- Remove null values in industry, education, gender and race vaiables.
+- Remove null values in industry, education, gender, and race variables.
 - Change strings to upper case.
 - Remove punctuation marks.
-- Change datatype of annual_salary to integer.
+- Change the datatype of annual_salary to integer.

 ## Filtering
 Age
 - The age for earning an annual salary can be assumed to apply only to adults, so remove records with the string "under 18."
-- Many workers aged sixty five and older do not work a 40 hour work week which will skew the results, so remove records with the string "65 and over."
+- Many workers aged sixty-five and older do not work a 40-hour work week, which will skew the results, so remove records with the string "65 and over."

 Annual salary
-- Assumming that a work week is at least 40 hours and that fact that the national minimum wage is $7; the minimum annual_salary will be  $7 X 40 hours X 52 weeks = $14,560.
+- Assuming that a work week is at least 40 hours and the national minimum wage is $7, the minimum annual_salary will be  $7 X 40 hours X 52 weeks = $14,560.
 - Annual salaries above one million will skew the results, so remove those records.

 Currency